ARMmbed/mbed-client/docs/Howto.md

 To set the operation mode of the Objects so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed Device Server:

-`virtual void set_operation(M2MBase::Operation operation);`
+`virtual void set_operation(M2MBase::Operation operation);` `_object->set_operation(M2MBase::GET_PUT_POST_ALLOWED); // This defines the REST operations that can be performed on this object`

 ##### Setting Observable Mode

 To set the Object to be an observing resource:

 `virtual void set_observable(bool observable);` (Yogesh: How do I set it to be not observable?
 Or is that the default?
-If it is, we should explain it.)
+If it is, we should explain it. -- DONE, Pekka to verify)
+By default, all the created objects are non-observable.
+You can set them to be observable or not observable using this API.
+`_object->set_observable(true); // This defines the object can be observed from server.` `_object->set_observable(false); // This defines the object cannot be observed from server.`

 ##### Setting CoAP content type

 Currently, the only available content type is the OMA TLV type.
 The OMA TLV type works only for Objects with a numeric value.
 For example, if you are creating a custom Object it must be of a numeric type like `100`.
-(Yogesh: give an example)
+(Yogesh: give an example -- DONE, Pekka to verify)
+For example, if you are creating object as defined below `M2MObject * _object = M2MInterfaceFactory::create_object("100");`

-If you want your Object to support the TLV type, set the object's CoAP content type as `99`:
+By default. all the numeric objects are assigned the CoAP content type of `99` by mbed Client but if you want your Object to assign any other CoAP content type, for eg. 120, you can do that by setting the object's CoAP content type as shown below:

 `virtual void set_coap_content_type(const uint8_t content_type);`
+`_object->set_coap_content_type(120);`

 **Tip:** In future releases, we will introduce support for the JSON content types.